pmeeny/CI-MS4-LoveRugby/TESTING.md

 ### Unit testing information for the Favourites app
 - For the favourites app two suites were written to test the views and models
 - The favourites app does not have any forms
-- The two suites contain 8 unit tests
+- The two suites contain 8 unit tests testing adding and removing favourites
 <br>![Suite](readme/unit_tests/favourites_suites.PNG)
 - In terms of coverage when run as part of the 13 suites, it gives the following code coverage
 <br>![Coverage](readme/unit_tests/favourites_coverage.PNG)